Sopsy/mysql-backup/README.md

-# mysql-backup
+# mysql-backup.sh
-Backup script for MySQL databases
+Backup script for MySQL databases.
+Mainly designed for InnoDB.

 ## Installation
 1. Create a local user for backups